The Long Term Benefits of Human Driven Multilingual Customer Service

-Research shows that 72% of consumers are more likely to make purchases of products with information in their native language.
+Research shows that 72% of consumers are more likely to purchase products with information in their native language.
 56.2% of those feel that access to information in their preferred language is even more important than price!

 With the vast majority of consumers drawing emphasis on products and services being available in their native language, it’s no surprise that providing multilingual customer support is a feat every brand is trying to achieve.